Teleprompter

 A teleprompter, also known as an autocue, is a display device that prompts the person speaking with an electronic visual text of a speech or script.

 Using a teleprompter is similar to using cue cards.
 The screen is in front of, and usually below, the lens of a professional video camera, and the words on the screen are reflected to the eyes of the presenter using a sheet of clear glass or other beam splitter, so that they are read by looking directly at the lens position, but are not imaged by the lens.
 Light from the performer passes through the front side of the glass into the lens, while a shroud surrounding the lens and the back side of the glass prevents unwanted light from entering the lens.
-Optically this works in a very similar way to the Pepper's ghost illusion from classic theatre: an image viewable from one angle but not another.
+Optically, this works in a very similar way to the Pepper's ghost illusion from classic theatre: an image viewable from one angle but not another.

 Because the speaker can look straight at the lens while reading the script, the teleprompter creates the illusion that the speaker has memorized the speech or is speaking spontaneously, looking directly into the camera lens.
 Notes or cue cards, on the other hand, require the presenter to look at them instead of at the lens, which can cause the speaker to appear distracted, depending on the degree of deflection from the natural line of sight to the camera lens, and how long the speaker needs to glance away to glean the next speaking point; speakers who can internalize a full sentence or paragraph in a single short glance timed to natural breaks in the spoken cadence will create only a small or negligible impression of distraction.

+The original TelePrompTer package was leased, not sold.
+The package consisted of four remote-controlled electronically synchronized script machines that are controlled by an operator from a fixed-position master control unit.
+Each unit was powered by a self-synchronizing motor which keeps the rollers that hold the script moving together at speeds up to 50 words a minute.
+The synchronized units allow the actor to refer to any of the teleprompter units and be sure that the arrow pointing to the line of text on each machine is pointing to the same place.

+Considerable research went into the development of the first TelePrompTers.
+The Underwood Typewriter Company built special typewriters to type text 1 inch high, in four copies.
+The Standard Registry Business Firm Company developed special yellow paper, carbons, and ink that ensured maximum legibility of all four copies.
+The sprocketed paper could be spliced, allowing for last-minute deletions, corrections, and additions.

 The technology has continued to develop, including the following iterations: